 A payment to influence a third party to perform their job improperly, or as a reward for having done so, should also be interpreted broadly to cover bribes intended to secure or retain business or improper advantages in the course of business.

-A facilitation payment is never to be paid.
+Never pay a facilitation payment.
 They are a bribe if not official fees.

 Facilitation payments are typically small payments made to foreign government officials to secure or expedite a routine action or service to which an individual or company is otherwise legally entitled (such as speeding up the processing of a visa application).

-The underlying principle of this Policy is that a gift or hospitality should not be given with the intention of seeking to improperly influence the recipient.
+The underlying principle of this Policy is that a gift or hospitality (explained in the Guidance) should not be given with the intention of seeking to improperly influence the recipient.

 Valeura totally prohibits all gifts or hospitality given on behalf of Valeura with the intention of improperly influencing a third party to give business to Valeura or do it a favour.
-Similarly, employees are to never accept or request hospitality from someone seeking to improperly influence an employee.
+Similarly, never accept or request hospitality from someone seeking to improperly influence you.

 The provision of any hospitality to a public official is expressly prohibited by Valeura without prior authorisation from the Anti-Bribery Officer.

-If the value of hospitality exceeds the Valeura approved limit (per person, per occasion) or the Valeura approved limit, an employee must obtain prior approval from the Anti Bribery Officer (in writing) before giving such gift or incurring the expenditure.
+If the value of hospitality exceeds US$200 (per person, per occasion) or the value of a gift (given or received) exceeds US$100, you must obtain prior approval from the Anti Bribery Officer (in writing) before giving such gift or incurring the expenditure.

-If an employee is offered a gift, the employee should seek advice from its manager immediately.
+Where you are offered a gift, you should seek advice from your line manager immediately.
 Gifts should be accepted if they are token only and in accordance with accepted business practices.

-All gifts and hospitality (provided or received) must be reported to the Anti Bribery Officer within 3 working days of giving or receiving them and must include the details of such gift or hospitality.
+All gifts and hospitality (provided or received) must be reported to the Anti Bribery Officer within 3 working days of giving or receiving them and must include the details set. out in the Guidance.
 The Anti Bribery Officers will ensure that all gifts are properly documented in Valeura’s books and records.